How to edit anything – pro tip

 1. Think about who will use the thing and for what.

-2. Write a temporary heading to each chunk.*
+2. Write a temporary headline for each chunk.*

-Each heading must be a full sentence that summarises the chunk.
+Each headline must be a full sentence that summarises the chunk.

 Do not make any other changes.

-3. Now look at all the temporary headings.
+3. Now look at all the temporary headlines.
 Do they flow?
 Do they match what people will use it for?
 Are they all necessary?
 Rearrange accordingly.
 And delete.
 Be bold!

 4. That’s it.
 It works.